kyphan38/web/assets/docs/main/soft skills/01-ces.md

 How and when to apply it: Everyday communications from emails to team chats, are opportunities to demonstrate professionalism

-- The 7 C’s help - clear, respectful
+- The 7 C's help - clear, respectful
 - Timeliness and responsiveness
 - Constructive and progressive
 - Consistency in reaction and action